Stay up to date

 When a person’s email address is hacked, the hackers will likely use it to send more ransom links to other addresses in a person’s contact list.
 We have covered a detailed topic around malware/ransomware protections and removals.

 Insider threats are threats that originate from the inside.
 These can be caused by current or former employees who have the credentials to assets that hold sensitive data related to business and it’s employees.
-Insider threats are of three types: unintentional (someone who unintentionally puts networks under fire), negligent (someone who ignored or did not put the education and training into use) and problematic (someone who is intent to cause harm) insiders.
+Insider threats are of three types: unintentional (someone who unintentionally puts networks under fire), negligent (someone who ignored or did not put the education and training into use) and problematic (someone intended to cause harm) insiders.

-Based on one survey report by Infoblox, 48% of all participants believed that insider threats are the biggest threat to their organisations across the education sector.
+Based on one survey report by Infoblox, 48% of all participants believed insider threats are the biggest threat to their organisations across the education sector.
 This is due to the lack of restrictive measures within cyber security in universities and other educational organisations.

 Discuss your concerns today